algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 - SportShield development board
 **External Tools:**

-- Testing web-server- LightBlue app- Iphone 11 NFC module
+- Testing web server- LightBlue app- iPhone 11 NFC module

 **Steps:**

 1. Check if sleep mode is enabled by ensuring the device can be unlocked using NFC.
-2. Go on LightBlue app, and ensure no device is named "SportShield 5".
+2. Go on the LightBlue app, and ensure no device is named "SportShield 5".
 3. Wait 35 minutes to receive the first position and battery level payload.
-4. Verify in the logs and in the console of the web-server that you didn't received the payload.
+4. Verify in the logs and in the console of the web server that you didn't receive the payload.

 ### 35. Deep sleep mode - Position and battery updates